gokkuuu/SharedMemorySample/README.md

 Order considerations:
 - Sender creates or opens the shared memory and event on startup.
 - Receiver opens existing objects only when you click Start.
-If the sender has not created them yet, Start will fail with “Start failed: ...”.
+If the sender has not created them yet, Start will fail with “Start failed : ...”.
 - Practical guidance: Start the sender first, or start the receiver but click Start only after the sender has launched.

 ### SharedMemorySender (FrmSender)